google-research/deduplicate-text-datasets/README.md

 This will create a new directory called `/tmp/tfds_wiki40b_dedup`, and will take a few minutes to process completely.

 You can verify the deduplication has succeeded by then re-running the pipeline using the resulting output.
 Instead of finding 3,374,227 duplicate sequences during the deduplication phase, it should instead find 374.
 Importantly, you can check that these 374 duplicates are not errors of the pipeline: they are new sequences that are now duplicated when previously they were not.
-You can check this by running `count-occurrences` in the original dataset for the sequences that (now) have two occcurrences.
+You can check this by running `count-occurrences` in the original dataset for the sequences that (now) have two occurrences.

 To do this, just re-run everything top-down:
 ```